ewal31/mysite/posts/2023-06-02-implementing-kernel-density-estimation.markdown

 \end{aligned}
 $$

-A more concise derivation of this approximation can be found in both [@SilvermanDensityEstimationForStatistics 36-40] and [@WandJonesKernelSmoothing 19-22].
+A more concise derivation of this approximation can be found in both [@SilvermanDensityEstimationForStatistics{}, pages 36-40] and [@WandJonesKernelSmoothing{}, pages 19-22].

 ### Optimal Bandwidth For Univariate Gaussian

-Hoping to improve our Julia implementation above, we follow Silverman's treatment in [@SilvermanDensityEstimationForStatistics pages 45-48] and use this approximation to estimate the optimal $h$ in the case of a Gaussian Kernel while under the assumption that the true density is a Gaussian distribution.
+Hoping to improve our Julia implementation above, we follow Silverman's treatment in [@SilvermanDensityEstimationForStatistics{}, pages 45-48] and use this approximation to estimate the optimal $h$ in the case of a Gaussian Kernel while under the assumption that the true density is a Gaussian distribution.

 Starting with the $R(K)$ term, we integrate over the square of our Gaussian Kernel.